trailblazer/website/README.md

 ## Deploy preview

 Always branch when working on new parts of the docs.

+When pushing, use `rails publish`.

 You need to activate the branch for "deploy preview" here:

 [https://app.netlify.com/sites/ornate-heliotrope-1c15e2/settings/deploys#branches](https://app.netlify.com/sites/ornate-heliotrope-1c15e2/settings/deploys#branches)